 - Ada de Warenne was the twelfth century wife of a Scottish prince and mother of two future kings.

 - Dutch and Scottish countesses answered to Ada in the thirteenth century, along with other noblewomen.

 But the most famous Ada is probably the daughter of the poet Lord Byron.

 Christened Augusta Ada, in honor of an aunt, she was always known as Ada.
 She married William King-Noel, the Earl of Lovelace – making her a Countess.
 But we usually call her just plain Ada Lovelace.

 Lovelace was a mathematician, and her work with Charles Babbage is considered the earliest model for a computer and software.

 The US Defense Department named a computer language Ada in her honor.

-Ada re-entered the US Top 1000 in 2004, and has gained steadily since then, reaching #436 in 2013.
+But in 2004, the baby name Ada re-entered the US Top 1000.
+It’s gained steadily since then, reaching #184 in 2020.

 Some of that reflects our love of vowel-forward mini names.
 Mia and Leah and, of course, Ava, all paved the way for Ada’s return.